XorgX304/masamangalternatibo/README.md

 </ul>

 <br><b>File Name Spoofing</b><ul>
-<li>Overflow - Places an excessive amount of invincible unicode characters between the fake file extension and the real one to push the real extension name off the file name</li>
+<li>Overflow - Places an excessive amount of invincible characters between the fake file extension and the real one to push the real extension name off the file name</li>
 <li>RtLO (Right to Left Override) - Utilizes the special RtLO character to reverse the fake file extension and the real one</li>
 </ul>